![]() |

 on orienteering principles and is the longest established event of

 its kind in Great Britain.
-Men’s Trial: around 16 miles and 7000ft climb.
+Classic Trial: around 18 miles and 7500ft climb (29 km and 2300m).
 Estimated winning time = 4.5hrs.
-Minimum age for entry: 18yrs Women’s Trial: around 12miles and 5000ft climb.
+Minimum age for entry: 18yrs Medium Trial: around 13 miles and 5000ft climb (21 km and 1500m).
 Estimated winning time = 3.5hrs.
-Minimum age for entry: 18yrs Short Trial: around 10 miles and 3500ft climb.
-Estimated winning time = 2.5hrs.
-Minimum age for entry: 18yrs
+Minimum age for entry: 18yrs Short Trial: around 9 miles and 3500ft climb (15 km and 1100m).
+Estimated winning time = 3hrs.
+Minimum age for entry for single runners: 18yrs.
+There is a Pairs category in the Short Trial.
+Over 14's may compete as part of a pair on the Short course if the accompanying runner is at least 21.

-will be available on this website on the NEWS page.
-A specially prepared, bagged, full colour 1:40,000 pre-marked map (separate for each course) with all checkpoints will be provided for each competitor a short distance after the start line.
+The 2022 Trial will take place from St Johns in the Vale.
+A specially prepared, waterproof, full colour 1:40,000 pre-marked map (separate for each course) with all checkpoints will be provided for each competitor a short distance after the start line.
+The short course map is usually 1:25,000 scale.

 On each course there will be several checkpoints

-where you will be required to retire if you arrive later than the
+where you may be advised to retire if you arrive later than the

 will remain in position for 30 mins after the declared checkpoint